 These kayaks are extremely brittle, though, and are only really ideal for kayaking where there are no rocks that can crack the boat.
 Unsurprisingly, they’re also the most expensive option, with some ranging into many thousands of dollars.

 Well, both.
 Sit-on-top kayaks and sit-inside kayaks both have their place, with sit-on-tops generally being easier to paddle and better for beginners or recreational kayakers.
 They’re perfect for so many things, but the reality is they’re rarely the lightest option.

-The weight of a sit-on-top kayak does vary from model to model, but the shape and the design of them doesn’t lend itself to sleek, lightweight models.
+The weight of a sit-on-top kayak does vary from model to model, but their shape and design don’t lend themselves to sleek, lightweight models.
 They’re also notoriously bulky to carry alone, you can’t just slip your arm into the cockpit and pop it on your shoulder as you can with a sit-in kayak.

 Outfitting, Accessories, Paddler Weight

 Seats, padding, rod holders, and everything else all come with a little extra weight.
 It’s a balance of what you need against how much it will weigh, and only you can work out what you value more.

 Don’t forget about your own weight, either.
 We spoke earlier about your weight being included in the capacity, but are you the only person paddling this boat?
 What will you be wearing?
 What will you be carrying?